mxcrml/markdown-html-editor/README.md

 3. **Live Preview**:
    - The live HTML-rendered output is also shown in a preview box, so you can see how your Markdown will appear when rendered.

+4. **Adjust Turndown Options**:
+   - Use the options panel below the buttons to customize how HTML is converted back to Markdown.
+   - Options include heading style, bullet list markers, code block style, emphasis delimiters, and more.
+   - Changes are applied in real-time, and your preferences are saved for future sessions.

-4. **Clipboard Functionality**:
+5. **Clipboard Functionality**:
-   - **Paste**: Use the "Paste Clipboard" button to directly paste content from your clipboard into the Markdown editor.
    - **Copy**: Use the respective "Copy" buttons to copy the Markdown, HTML, or previewed content.

-5. **Dark/Light Mode**:
+6. **Dark/Light Mode**:
    - Click the "Dark Mode/Light Mode" button to toggle between the light and dark themes.
 The button's text dynamically updates based on the current mode.

 ## File Structure

-- **index.html**: The main HTML file containing the layout of the editor.
+- **index.html**: The main HTML file containing the layout of the editor and the options panel.
-- **style.css**: Contains the styling for both light and dark themes.
+- **style.css**: Contains the styling for both light and dark themes, as well as styles for the options panel.
-- **script.js**: Handles the core functionality, including the conversion between Markdown and HTML, the clipboard features, and the dark/light mode toggle.
+- **script.js**: Handles the core functionality, including the conversion between Markdown and HTML, the options management, clipboard features, and the dark/light mode toggle.

 ## Technologies Used